a-bohush/content_pack_rails/README.md

 end
 ```

-Helper `content_pack` declares the same parameters as a standard rails `content_for` and can be used similarly to capture content like this:
+Helper `content_pack` declares the same parameters as the standard rails `content_for` and can be used similarly to capture content like this:

 ```erb
 <% content_pack 'content-id' do |id| %>